 Her folk dance, backed by Uncle’s guitar, may or may not be authentic, but it’s an exquisite projection of this character’s inner life, her Russian-ness, and how profoundly her life force affects those around her.
 And it’s by seeing the dance – and hearing the guitar and balalaika accompanying it – that we are so moved; it’s just something film can do better than the written word.
 Tolstoy can only describe the reaction of the spectators; in the movie we can join them and then wipe our tears away, too.

 Bondarchuk ends this second film and begins his third, The Year 1812, with a voice-over quote, from the beginning of Tolstoy’s book three: “in other words, an event took place counter to all the laws of human reason and nature.”

 The event is Napoleon’s crossing of the Niemen River into Russian territory, which initiates the cataclysm of 1812.
 The quote is Tolstoy and nearly verbatim, but it is Tolstoy out of context.
-The novel’s statement sets up a question, which is essentially this: How could such an irrational event – the wholesale invasion of mother Russia – actually have taken place?
-Tolstoy’s answer, several pages coming, is that all participants in the events of 1812 – from peasant to soldier to emperor on either side of the conflict – are individuals caught up in a massive tide of cumulative event.
-They are subordinate to predestined History (predestined, that is, by the way we create history in hindsight).
+The novel’s statement sets up a question, which is essentially this: how could such an irrational event – the wholesale invasion of mother Russia – actually have taken place?
+Tolstoy’s answer, several pages coming, is that the inhuman events of 1812 are fulfilled by “the coincidence of countless circumstances” enabled by the cumulative actions of millions of men – from peasant to soldier to emperor on either side of the conflict.

 Heard for the second time as we watch French troops swarm into Russia (while the Antichrist watches them from on high), the placement of Bondarchuk’s quote sets Napoleon up as a free-willed villain who will later get his comeuppance from the intuitive machinations of Russia’s free-willed hero General Kutuzov.